Main Menu

 • Competition and practice venue options for Fall 2024 and Spring 2025 are being evaluated and will be announced by Utah Athletics once finalized.

-• While the university owns enough land to build the ballpark where the current practice field exists on Guardsman Way, a 35 ft. wall would be required to meet NCAA standards and the ballpark would be set very close to the sidewalk.
-To avoid having to build the wall in left field and to make space for a 20 ft. offset, the U has negotiated a lease agreement for 1.175 acres of Sunnyside Park.
+• While the university owned enough land to build the ballpark where the practice field was located on Guardsman Way, a 35 ft. wall would have been required to meet NCAA standards and the ballpark would have been set very close to the sidewalk.
+To avoid having to build the wall in left field and to make space for a 20 ft. offset, the U negotiated a lease agreement for 1.175 acres of Sunnyside Park.

 • In October 2023, the university sent more than 6,400 postcards to surrounding neighbors inviting them to take an online survey and/or attend an open house.
 Neighbors were asked to share input on the design of the ballpark, express any concerns, and provide feedback on how the ballpark could complement Sunnyside Park and the surrounding community.